Absolutely Sweet Marie: Composition and lyrical interpretation

-The narrator of the song is imprisoned.
+According to the American historian Timothy Hampton, the narrator of the song is imprisoned.
 In Vanity Fair, Mike Hogan wrote that the song was about "being at the mercy of a much stronger woman".
 Journalist Paul Williams considers that "the whole album is about sexuality and power", and names "Absolutely Sweet Marie" as one of several songs on Blonde on Blonde referring to "the power and confusion of sexual connection, the mysteries and frustrations and rewards of the sexual encounter (always tied up in the problem or fear of being misunderstood)".
 Critic Andy Gill and Trager both interpret the song as about sexual frustration, citing the lines where the narrator refers to "beating on my trumpet" after mentioning "it gets so hard, you see".
 Gill notes that images used in the song, such as railroads, had gained a sexual connotation in songs; "white horses" in the traditional "She'll Be Coming 'Round the Mountain", and Blind Lemon Jefferson's "See That My Grave Is Kept Clean", are a "blues image of sexual potency".
 Scholar of English Louis Renza remarked that Dylan's song "unquestionably traffics in sexual innuendo from first to last".